ai/size-limit/README.md

 * **compareWith**: path to `stats.json` from another build to compare (when `--why` is using).
 * **uiReports**: custom UI reports list (see [Statoscope docs]).
+* **disablePlugins**: array of plugin names to skip for this check.
+  Useful for selectively disabling bundling or measurement for specific entries.
+  Plugin names can be: `"esbuild"`, `"@size-limit/esbuild"`, or `"size-limit-esbuild"`.

 If you use Size Limit to track the size of CSS files, make sure to set `webpack: false`.
 Otherwise, you will get wrong numbers, because webpack